How to Organize Kitchen Cabinets, According to the Pros

 - Take stock of spices and seasonings and see what blends can be combined.
 Chances are you have a few garlic powders that could be consolidated in one spice container.

 - Find a spice organizer solution and assemble spices accordingly.
-We recommend dedicating a drawer or cabinet (doesn’t need to big) for spices and adding a multi-tiered drawer or cabinet insert.
+We recommend dedicating a drawer or cabinet (doesn’t need to big) for spices and adding a multi-tiered drawer or cabinet insert (here’s how to organize your spices once you’ve got that done).
 If you’re working with less space, a turntable is also a quick (and affordable) fix.

 - Use adjustable drawer dividers to create space for everyday cutlery like forks, knives and spoons.